Shinpei Ogura

 Shinpei Ogura (小倉進平, Ogura Shinpei) was a Japanese linguist who studied the Korean language.

 Ogura is well-known in Korea for his contributions to Korean linguistics, with much of his field work and studies considered invaluable resources even in recent years.
 Ogura made a number of landmark firsts in the field; he was the first person to decipher hyangga poetry documents.
 He is also considered the first modern researcher of Korean dialects, and traveled throughout the peninsula doing field research.
 The data he collected on dialects are still widely referred to, especially because the division of Korea in 1945 has made it difficult to study dialects on opposite ends of the peninsula.

-Ogura, while teaching high school, was called by his students Soch'ang Chinp'yŏng, the Hanja Korean reading of his name.
+In Korean, he is sometimes called Soch'ang Chinp'yŏng, the Korean Hanja reading of his name.

 Biography

 Ogura was born in Sendai, Miyagi Prefecture, Empire of Japan into a family of scholars.
 After graduating from the Second Tertiary School (predecessor to the modern Tohoku University), he entered Tokyo Imperial University, where he majored in linguistics.
 He graduated in 1906, with a thesis on the phonology of Japanese during the Heian period.
 After graduating, he performed research under the guidance of notable Japanese linguist Ueda Kazutoshi.
 During this period, he planned to continue studying Japanese, but in 1911, ended up moving to Korea at the age of 29 to serve as an official under the Japanese Governor-General of Korea.
 He would end up spending 20 years on the peninsula.